gauri9090/assignment/README.md

 I am creating another pod to access the volume mounted by cron job.
 We can achieve this using the same Persistent volume claim as is used by the cronjob.
 We will be able to exec to the pod and test the volume folder and files created.

-Command to deploy the pod:
+The command to deploy the pod:
 ```bash
 kubectl apply -f accesspod.yaml
 ```

-command to exec into the pod:
+The command to exec into the pod:
 ```bash
 kubectl exec -it busybox -- sh
 ```

-command to Verify cron files:
+The command to Verify cron files:
 ```bash
 cd /metrics
 ls -l
 ```
 ## Step 9: Challenges:

 Deploying the node exporter.
 I used traditional method at first and then came up with daemonset and service idea.